Prince Edward, Duke of Kent: Marriage and personal life

-Katharine had an abortion in 1975 owing to rubella and gave birth to a stillborn son, Patrick, in 1977.
+Katharine had a miscarriage in 1975 owing to rubella and gave birth to a stillborn son, Patrick, in 1977.

-The Duke and Duchess of Kent reside at Wren House, Kensington Palace, in London.
+Edward resides at Wren House, Kensington Palace, in London.
+From 1972 to 1990, he and his wife leased Anmer Hall in Norfolk, part of the Sandringham Estate.

-In 2011, close associates of Jonathan Rees, a private investigator connected to the News International phone hacking scandal, stated that he had penetrated Edward and Katharine's bank accounts.
+In 2011, close associates of Jonathan Rees, a private investigator connected to the News International phone hacking scandal, alleged that he had accessed the bank accounts of Edward and his wife.

-The Duke had a mild stroke on the morning of 18 March 2013.
+Edward had a mild stroke on the morning of 18 March 2013.
 In April 2015, he suffered from a hip injury and was hospitalised at Aberdeen Royal Infirmary for further treatments.

+His wife, Katharine, died on 4 September 2025, at the age of 92.
+Following her death, Edward became the oldest living member of the British royal family.